Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 execution quality — `2·shortfall_edge + slippage_edge + 50·fillrate_edge`, with no term
 for decision latency.
-Its search space therefore contains configurations whose routing decisions take milliseconds: at `lot_size` 5 a 25,000-share parent costs 28 ms to decide, and the sweep would happily select it if the fills came out marginally better.
+Its search space therefore contains configurations whose routing decisions take milliseconds: at `lot_size` 5 a 25,000-share parent costs 28 ms to decide, and the sweep would select it if the fills came out marginally better.
 The calibrated value of 27 is fine, but it is fine by accident.

-Neither issue is fixed here — the point of adding the benchmark was to stop guessing about them.
+Both are open.
+They are stated here rather than left implicit because a benchmark's job is to turn an assumption into a number someone can argue with, and these two are the arguments the number opens.

 ---